ecyeager/KnotworkCrochet/README.md

 # KnotworkCrochet
-## A general method for knotwork crochet
+## A general method for crocheted knotwork

 *  The file AGeneralMethod.pdf gives a description of a general method for makeing crochet patterns for rectlinear Celtic-style knots.
 *  The notebook PatternGeneratorPublic.ipynb does the grunt work of turning a knot into human-readable crochet instructions.